 Child Custody Attorneys in Denton Texas

-If you are facing a Child Custody battle in North Texas, you need an experienced, aggressive, and compassionate team on your side like Paine & Nolter, P.C.
+If you are facing a Child Custody battle in North Texas, you need an experienced, aggressive, and compassionate team on your side like The Nolter Law Firm.

-At Paine & Nolter, P.C., our attorneys have more than 40 years of combined experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Child Custody.
-To learn more or discuss your Child Custody case with a lawyer on our team, call us today at 940-382-4200 or fill out our online form below.
+The Nolter Law Firm has many years of experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Child Custody.
+To learn more or discuss your Child Custody case with a lawyer on our team, call us today at 940-800-8025 or fill out our online form below.

 What Is Custody in Texas